Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Motivation and training of employees.

 Each profession requires certain abilities.
-It is imperative that they be indicated in the appropriate section of the resume.
+It is imperative to indicate them in the appropriate section of the resume.
 Among the listed skills, you can find those suitable for a specific specialty.

-To determine your professional abilities take the test for "Career guidance"
+To determine your professional abilities, take the “Career Guidance” test

 The optimal number of skills in a resume is 6-9